 MojaveRd12 KelsoTrail (5.8mb):

 are higher are up to 80%

 larger in size than the low-resolution maps listed above.
 I added

 these for those of

 internet speeds or plenty of storage space.
-The images are more crisp and
+These images are more crisp and

-INDEX2 at the bottom is a text index of notable sites in the area.
-That information may also be found HERE.
+MojaveRd INDEX2 at the bottom is a text index of notable sites in the area.
+That information may also be found at the bottom of this page HERE.

 image (1mb JPG)

 |MojaveRd15CadyMtns-Crucero2 (25mb):||HIGH resolution, pages 26-50.

 is a summary of the below additional 7 pages of maps I have